 Dr. Greenspan often talked about how important it is to be loving with our children and to not be angry or upset which frightens them.
 This, he says, will cause anxiety and fear which will alter their capacities to develop the way a confident, soothed, nurtured child will.
 This is difficult for some parents to believe because of how they were raised, but it is backed by developmental science.

 Our children with developmental differences are the most sensitive of all and need our guidance.
-Our kids need to see in our faces that we understand what they are feeling and that we accept whatever it is they are feeling.
+Our kids need to see in our faces that we are trying to understand what they are feeling and that we accept whatever it is they are feeling.
 Relationship trumps behaviour.
 When they feel free to feel around us, this will help them self-regulate and we can begin to support their development.

 Until next time… here’s to affecting autism through playful interactions!